zyanoa/visium_CRC/README.md

-# visium_CRC
+# Spatial transcriptomic analysis of dMMR and pMMR colorectal cancer

-This repository contains custom analysis scripts for a spatial transcriptomics study of mismatch repair-deficient (dMMR) and mismatch repair-proficient (pMMR) colorectal cancer, with a focus on tertiary lymphoid structure-associated immune microenvironments.
+This repository contains custom analysis scripts accompanying a spatial transcriptomics study of mismatch repair-deficient (dMMR) and mismatch repair-proficient (pMMR) colorectal cancer.
+The study investigates how spatially organized immune ecosystems, tertiary lymphoid structure maturation, plasma-cell-enriched niches, and chemokine-associated cellular interactions distinguish dMMR from pMMR tumors and relate to immunotherapy response and patient outcome.

-Raw sequencing data, large processed objects, and full sample-level metadata are not included in this repository.
-Software versions, sample information, and data sources are described in the manuscript and supplementary materials.

 ## Repository structure